 - nonalcoholic fatty liver disease, which is caused by other factors experts are still trying to understand

-Left unmanaged, both types of fatty liver disease can cause liver damage, leading to cirrhosis and liver failure.
-Diet and other lifestyle changes can often improve symptoms and reduce your risk of complications.
+Without management, both types of fatty liver disease can cause liver damage, leading to cirrhosis and liver failure.
+Diet and other lifestyle changes can often improve symptoms and lower your risk of complications.

 Autoimmune conditions involve your immune system mistakenly attacking healthy cells in your body.

-Several autoimmune conditions involve your immune system attacking cells and your liver, including:
+Several autoimmune conditions involve your immune system attacking cells in your liver, including:

 - Autoimmune hepatitis.
 This condition causes your immune system to attack your liver, resulting in inflammation.
-Left untreated, it can lead to cirrhosis and liver failure.
+Without treatment, it can lead to cirrhosis and liver failure.

 - Primary biliary cirrhosis (PBC).
 This results from damage to the bile ducts in your liver, causing a buildup of bile.
-PBC can lead to eventual cirrhosis and liver failure.
+PBC can eventually lead to cirrhosis and liver failure.